From Pattern to Presence: How Early States Shape What We’re Drawn To

 • Recognisable

-If you notice a recurring pull in your own life, try asking, not why the thing, but:
+If you notice a recurring pull in your own life, it may help to ask:

 • What state does this bring me into?

-• When did I first learn this state?
+• When might I first have known this state?

-• Do I need this to regulate me now, or can I recognise it and let it pass?
+• Do I still need this pattern to regulate me, or can I simply notice it?

 In therapy